Emryn-Hofmann/scrabble_ai/README.md

 ![Game Image](https://i.imgur.com/tJLENQl.png)

+# How to run

+Run `python main.py` in the base directory.

 # Controls

 Make your move by dragging and dropping tiles to the board.
 Right click a tile you put on the board for removing it.